Menu

 Food and Drink: Special Occasion Foods

-In Germany, the Easter celebration begins on Thursday and ends on Sunday.
+Easter in Germany is both a religious and family celebration, beginning on Thursday and ending on Sunday.
 On Gründonnerstag (Maundy Thursday), green dishes or soups are usually eaten, as the name means “green Thursday” in German.
 A fish meal, usually featuring herring or trout, is served on Karfreitag (Good Friday).
-And on Easter Sunday, lamb is traditionally served, as it represents humility and innocence.

 Oktoberfest